 The bracelet is the standard issued reference 1998 bracelet.
 A solid bracelet with a folding clasp that’s being operated by two push buttons.
 The links are fitted with a pin (not screwed).
 To some this sounds annoying, an expensive watch that uses a bracelet with pins instead of screws.
 However, I’ve been told that this has been tried and tested of course.
 Screwed or pins, always make sure to perform a visual check once in a while to see if all pins are still correctly fitted.

 As mentioned before, not all Speedmaster fans were easy on this limited edition.
 Especially due to the medallion dial in silver.
 However, it remains one of the limited edition Speedmaster Professional (mission) models and will therefor be collectible in the future.
 At least that’s what I predict.
-The only aspect that might make it a bit difficult for this model to become really rare or collectible is the price point.
-Most Speedmasters are priced between 3400 (normal issue) to 4000 Euro.
-This model was introduced at a price of $7200 USD / 5380 Euro, which is quite a bit higher than the normal issued Speedmasters.
-Like the Meteorite Speedmaster, it is very much in demand, but the price also plays an important part here.
-There are around 10 of these Apollo XVII models on Chrono24 for sale currently, compare that with a Speedmaster ‘Snoopy’ or Apollo 13.
-Time will tell.
+This model was introduced at a price of $7200 USD / 5380 Euro, which was – at the time – quite a bit higher than the normal issued Speedmasters.

 A big thank you to Darren Townend for submitting a Speedmaster once again!
 If you want to have your Speedmaster featured here, or have a cool anecdote on your Speedy, contact us and we will put it on-line on Speedy Tuesday.
 Darren is member of the popular Australian based Omega Forums website.